-In an interview with James Serra, Business Intelligence Architect and Developer, he discusses his career and consulting experiences, and shares insight into upcoming changes to the BI industry.
+James Serra, Business Intelligence Architect and Developer, discusses his career and consulting experiences and shares insight into upcoming changes to the industry.

-James started his career as a programmer before becoming a Database Analyst (DBA).
-As a DBA, he worked on a “proof-of-concept” BI project using SSIS and SSAS and became hooked on BI.
-From there, he took a full-time BI job and has been a leader and advocate of BI ever since.
+Serra started his career as a programmer before becoming a Database Analyst (DBA).
+As a DBA, he worked on a proof-of-concept BI project using SQL Server Integration Services (SSIS) and SQL Server Analysis Services (SSAS) and became hooked on BI.
+From there, he took a full-time BI job and has been a leader and advocate in the industry ever since.

 I spend a lot of free time keeping my business intelligence skills sharp by constantly learning.
 There is always something new to learn because the BI space is so big and constantly changing.
 But I still spend much time on other interests and hobbies such as coaching soccer and working on my family tree.

 BI is essentially the same across any industry.
 There may be specific metrics unique to a business, but in the end, building a BI solution is basically the same no matter what industry.
 That is the great thing about BI – any industry can use it and benefit from it.

 I have had numerous successful projects but the ones I’ve felt the best about were the projects where I was involved in the total end-to-end solution: from gathering the business requirements, building the data warehouse and building the SSAS cube, to creating the reports, and all the steps in-between.
 The best feeling is generating an end-user dashboard and having a first time user of it exclaim “this is so cool!”

 For most of my career, I was on my own and did not have a mentor, which would have been a big help.
 I owe the start of my blogging career to Brent Ozar, whose own blog was my inspiration and who was nice enough to answer my emails and offer encouragement about blogging.